noahehall/theBookOfNoah/0current/aws/exams/associate-solutions-architect.md

 - last updated in 2023 for version SSA-C03
 - bookmark:
   - Exam Prep (With practice material) > module 1
-  - Getting Started with AWS Security, Identity, and Compliance > AWS Security Hub for Prioritizing Findings
+  - Getting Started with AWS Security, Identity, and Compliance > Amazon Macie for Data Monitoring